Bone Grafting/ Osseous Grafting

-When teeth are lost, the alveolar bone that previously housed them begins to dissolve away in a process called resorption.
+When teeth are lost, the bone that previously housed them begins to dissolve away in a process called “resorption.”
 Depending on the rate of resorption, the remaining bone may be insufficient to replace the missing tooth with a dental implant.
-If the missing tooth is to be replaced with a fixed bridge, the prosthetic replacement tooth (pontic) may look artificially large if the bone and gum tissue (gingiva) have resorbed significantly.
+If the missing tooth is to be replaced with a fixed bridge, the prosthetic replacement tooth may look artificially large if the bone and gum tissue have resorbed significantly.

 One solution to this dilemma is to graft new bone onto the site.
-This process is sometimes referred to as site development, which refers to the fact that proper bony and gingival contours need to be re-established before ideal tooth replacement can be done.
+This process is sometimes referred to as “site development,” which refers to the fact that proper bony and gum contours need to be re-established before ideal tooth replacement can be done.
 There are several ways of performing a bone graft.

 Bone grafting can also re-establish the height (by a limited amount) and width of alveolar bone that has already been lost following removal of a tooth.
 A block cortical graft involves attaching a solid piece of bone to the deficient area, and attaching it with fixation screws while it integrates into position over several months.

 Roots of the upper back teeth often project up into a hollow chamber inside the cheek bones, called the maxillary sinus.
 When any of those teeth are lost, bone may resorb from the sinus floor, as well as the other walls of the tooth socket.
-It can usually be regenerated in a procedure known as a sinus lift or sinus elevation.
+It can usually be regenerated in a procedure known as a sinus elevation or sinus lift.